shuyanxiong/starter-hugo-portfolio-theme/content/project/research/index.md

 ---
 title: Circular Future Cities
-summary: The focus of Shuyan's research lies in the material sourcing description for digitally-​enabled circular economy, which aims to develop a systems approach for informing the design of sustainable housing with circular material flows in urban areas.
+summary: Aiming to develop a systems approach for informing the design of sustainable housing with circular material flows in urban areas.
 tags:
   - RE
 date: 2022-01-01